Black holes in $f(R,T)$ gravity coupled with Euler-Heisenberg electrodynamics: Magnetically charged black holes

 \section{Magnetically charged black holes}

-The EH theory is a nonlinear electromagnetic theory, serves as an effective field theory of quantum electrodynamics (QED) in the low-energy limit and takes into account the nonlinear effects in strong electromagnetic fields.
-In Ref. \cite{Yajima:2000kw}, the EH parameter $a$ is treated as a strength of inverse string tension $\alpha^\prime$.
-Due to the definitions \(\alpha\) is not a fixed constant.
+The idealized cases with purely magnetic and purely electric fields are considered.
+In these models, the EH theory is interpreted as the low-energy limit of the BI electrodynamics, and our results are compared with the electrically charged Euler–Heisenberg (EEH) solutions \cite{Yajima:2000kw}.
 Under this framework, the magnetic monopole model introduces magnetic charges similar to Dirac magnetic monopoles \cite{Nepomechie:1984wu}, describing static, spherically symmetric black hole solutions.
 We have $Q_e\equiv0$, and the gauge potential is $A_\mu=(0,0,0,Q_m \cos\theta)$.
 The nonzero components of $F_{\mu\nu}$ and the invariants $F, G$ are

 One can set the ansatz of the static and spherical symmetric black hole solution

 where $d\Omega^2=r^2 d\theta^2+r^2\sin^2\theta d\phi^2$.
 The Ricci scalar can be expressed as

 due to the spherical symmetry we have $A(r)=B(r)^{-1}$, it reduce to